PurpleNewNew/Aegis/README.md

 google-chrome --remote-debugging-port=9222
 ```

-### 3. Configure Aegis
+### 3. Configure AJS
 Edit the `config.yaml` file:
 - **`whitelist_domains`**: **(IMPORTANT)** Add the domains you intend to analyze (e.g., `example.com`, `localhost`).
 This is a crucial security measure.
 - **`llm_service.api_config`**: Configure the `base_url`, `model_name`, and `api_key` for your chosen LLM service.

-### 4. Run Aegis
+### 4. Run AJS
 ```bash
 python main.py
 ```

 Once running, simply use your main Chrome browser.
 Navigate to the whitelisted page you want to analyze.
 Perform an action that you suspect triggers encryption (like clicking a login or submit button).
-Watch the console where you ran Aegis.
+Watch the console where you ran AJS.
 The AI's reverse engineering analysis will be printed there shortly after the event is triggered.